sukeniklab/CHE600/Class_02-Resources/README.md

 2. Most linux systems have the following directory structure:
 <img src="./images/linux_tree.png" width="600"/>

 3. When you log in to the VM, by default you will be in your own home directory.
 To make sure you are there, print out your current directory using ```pwd``` (aka "print working directory") - a specialized linux command that does one thing: it prints out the full <i>path</i> of your current directory.
-The output from pwd should be a directory like ```/home/&lt;your username&gt;```.
+The output from pwd should be a directory like ```/home/yournetid```.

 4. Next, we will create a subdirectory for the course.
 To do this, we use the ```mkdir``` command, and move into it (using ```cd```, the change directory command)